vmware/vic/doc/user_doc/vic_installation/ts_docker_api_check_error.md

 This output means that the VCH is running correctly and can now accept Docker commands.

-If the command times out, proceed to `Docker API failed to start` for troubleshooting.
+If `docker info` times out, it means that the Docker API did not start.

 ### Docker API Did Not Start ###